Surya8901/Registration-Login-Project/README.md

 # Running this project
 1:-Clone this project https://github.com/Surya8901/Registration-Login-Project.git

-2:-Create database in MYSQL with name "user_db" and table name "user_form" using XAMPP.
+2:-Create database in MYSQL with database name "user_db" and table name "user_form" using XAMPP.